education

 -

-Wilson, A., & Masamitsu, T. (2024, November 20; 2025, April 26).
-Tippin’ the tightrope: Forces that push and pull social Studies teachers’ justice-centered praxes.
+Wilson, A., & Masamitsu, T. (November 20; 2025, April 26, 2024).
+Tippin’ the tightrope: Forces that push and pull social studies teachers’ justice-centered praxes.
 National Council for the Social Studies, College and University Faculty Assembly.
 Boston, MA, USA.
-(Invited to present additional findings at the American Educational Research Association in Denver, CO, USA.)
+(Presented additional findings at the American Educational Research Association in Denver, CO, USA.)

-Masamitsu, T. (2024, November 2).
+Masamitsu, T. (November 2, 2024).
 Gesturing towards queer Asian America: How scholarship compounds multiple minoritization.
 International Conference on LGBT Studies.
 Copenhagen, Denmark.
-Acceptance only.

-Masamitsu, T. (2023, September 29).
-How California’s Proposition 8 weaponized K-12 education to stall marriage equality.”
+Masamitsu, T. (September 29, 2023).
+How California’s Proposition 8 weaponized K-12 education to stall marriage equality.
 Organization of Educational Historians, Virtual Convening, USA.

 -

-Masamitsu, T. (2024, April 15).
-Applying gestures in education research: Some methodological musings.”
-University of Illinois Urbana-Champaign, Department of Asian American Studies.
+Masamitsu, T. (April 15, 2024).
+Applying gestures in education research: Some methodological musings.
+University of Illinois at Urbana-Champaign, Department of Asian American Studies.
 Champaign, IL, USA.

-Wilson, A., & Masamitsu, T. (2024, April 6).
-Tippin’ the tightrope: Forces that push and pull social studies teachers’ justice-centered praxes.”
+Wilson, A., & Masamitsu, T. (April 6, 2024).
+Tippin’ the tightrope: Forces that push and pull social studies teachers’ justice-centered praxes.
 I3 Collective, Chicago, IL, USA.

-Masamitsu, T., & Rosado-Torres, A. (2023, October 6).
-In conversation: Contextualizing LGBTQIA+ topics in education.”
+Masamitsu, T., & Rosado-Torres, A. (October 6, 2023).
+In conversation: Contextualizing LGBTQIA+ topics in education.
 Circa Queer Histories Festival, ONE Foundation, Los Angeles, CA, USA.

-Masamitsu, T. (2023, August 1).
+Masamitsu, T. (August 1, 2023).
 What do teachers need when teaching equitable Asian American community history?
-Teachers’ Summer Academy, University of Illinois Urbana-Champaign, Champaign, IL, USA.
+Teachers’ Summer Academy, University of Illinois at Urbana-Champaign, Champaign, IL, USA.

 -